Kaplan History, Family Crest & Coats of Arms

 Kaplan is an old Anglo-Saxon name that was given to a person who was a chaplain, the minister of a sanctuary or church.
 The name is derived from the Latin word capellanus

 The surname Kaplan was first found in Hampshire where the oldest record of the name was Albert Chapelain, who was listed in the Domesday Book of 1086 as a tenant in chief and the king's chaplain.

-Important Dates for the Kaplan family
+Early History of the Kaplan family

 This web page shows only a small excerpt of our Kaplan research.
 Another 196 words (14 lines of text) covering the years 1559, 1634, 1677, 1696, 1591, 1672, 1659, 1660, 1598 and 1675 are included under the topic Early Kaplan History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Kaplan has been recorded under many different variations, including Chaplin, Chaplins, Chapline, Chaplyn, Cheplain, Chaplain, Chaiplin, Caplin, Caplines, Keplaine and many more.

 Early Notables of the Kaplan family (pre 1700)

 Notables of the family at this time include Sir Francis Chaplin; Thomas Chaplin (1591-1672), an English draper and politician who sat in the House of Commons in 1659 and 1660; and Samuel...